 The share of forest in Estonia is remarkable, about half of the country is forested in total 2,3 million hectares.
 Estonian forests feature the characteristics of Scandinavian forests with dominance of pine (32%), spruce (19%) and birch (30%) by area.
-Forestry among the timber and wood industry contributes 4,6% to the Estonian GDP in 2016.
+Forestry among the timber and wood industry contributes over 6% to the Estonian GDP.

 In year 1991 the Estonian state decided to launch the land restitution process, aiming to give back the land to private hands and restore the properties as they were 1918.
 By the end of 2015 approximately 1,1 M/ha which is 47% of the total forest surface are owned by family or private forest owners (physical and legal entities), altogether approx. 113 000 people.
 The average holding size is about 10,0 ha making forestry business a difficult venture.